Learn

 • 81-100 - Elite (e.g. Wikipedia, major news; very hard to reach organically).

 A practical target: aim for backlinks from domains roughly 10 DR points above your current score.
-Also, relevance often beats raw DR—a DR 30 link from a highly relevant site can outperform a DR 70 link from an unrelated site.
+Also, relevance often beats raw DR - a DR 30 link from a highly relevant site can outperform a DR 70 link from an unrelated site.
+Compare your DR to direct competitors in your niche, not to Wikipedia.

 Frequently asked questions